Skip Navigation

 • Purchase the 3A version of your driving record;

-• Take the affidavit to be notarized by a Texas notary.
+• Take the affidavit to a Texas notary for notarization.

 The Court, can and may revoke or deny the DSC option if you completed any of the above-referenced items before approval.